Count salmon from the comfort of your home!

-The work involved with this opportunity can be done at the volunteer's home but the volunteer will need to live in or near the town of Lincoln, in western Placer County in California.
-The volunteer will need to use their own perssonal computer running Windows 7 or higher with at least one spare USB port.
+The volunteer work involved with this opportunity can be done at the volunteer's home, but the volunteer will need to be able to visit Rocklin in western Placer County in California every week or two to pick up and drop of the portable disk drives that we use for this project.
+The volunteer will need to use their own personal computer running Windows 7 or higher with at least one spare USB port.

-Volunteers will scan the video on fast-forward to spot signs of migrating fish and then use stop, rewind, and slow motion to identify and count the fish.
-The volunteer with then record the species, times and quantities on a paper or Excel spreadsheet.
-This process takes about 6 work hours for each full day (24-hours) of recorded video.
+Volunteers will scan "highlight reels" from our overhead camera to spot migrating fish and then shift over to the underwater cameras to determine if it was a salmon or some other fish.
+The volunteer with then record the species, time, and size on paper or an Excel spreadsheet.
+This process takes about 1 hour for each full day (24-hours) of recorded video, so the volunteers will only need to spend an hour or two each week on this project.

 - Data Entry